Thurles: Féile festival

 The Féile Festival, which ran from 1990 to 1997, was held in Semple Stadium.
 At the height of its success, an estimated 100,000 people attended the festival, which was also known as "The Trip to Tipp".
 Acts that played included The Prodigy, The Cranberries, Blur, Bryan Adams, Van Morrison, Rage Against the Machine, The Beautiful South and Deacon Blue.

-The festival was revived in 2019 with Sinead O'Connor among others playing.
+The festival was revived in 2019 with Sinéad O'Connor among others playing.

 Thurles Arts Festival

-Thurles Arts Festival started in 2009.
-Organised by local councillor Jim Ryan.
-It will return for a third time in 2011 with various events around the town in Pubs, Clubs and The Source arts centre.
+Thurles Arts Festival started in 2009, organised by local councillor Jim Ryan.
+Today it continues at Halloween of each year.

 Amenities and features

 Semple Stadium

-Thurles is the birthplace of the Gaelic Athletic Association, founded in 1884 in Hayes' Hotel.
-Semple Stadium, where the centenary All-Ireland hurling final was played, is the second largest GAA stadium in Ireland with a capacity of 53,500, second only to Croke Park in Dublin.
-The stadium is the "spiritual home" of Munster hurling and many famous matches, especially Munster Finals, have been played.
-In 1984 it hosted the All Ireland Hurling Final to celebrate 100 years since the founding of the GAA in Thurles.
+Thurles is the birthplace of the Gaelic Athletic Association (GAA), founded in 1884 in Hayes' Hotel.
+Semple Stadium is the second largest GAA stadium in Ireland with a capacity of 53,500, second only to Croke Park in Dublin.
+The stadium is the "spiritual home" of Munster hurling and many famous matches, especially Munster Finals, have been played there.
+In 1984, it hosted the All-Ireland Hurling Final to celebrate 100 years since the founding of the GAA in Thurles.

 Thurles Cathedral

 The Cathedral of the Assumption is the mother church of the ecclesiastical province of Cashel and the cathedral church of the Roman Catholic Archdiocese of Cashel and Emly.
 It is not in its original site of the Rock of Cashel.
 This is due to the assumption of certain ecclesiastical properties by the established Church of Ireland at the time of the English Reformation.
-Instead, following the relaxation of the Penal Laws, the Roman Catholic Archbishop chose to locate his cathedra and residence in nearby Thurles.
+Instead, following the relaxation of the Penal Laws, the Roman Catholic archbishop chose to locate his cathedra and residence in nearby Thurles.
 The present Cathedral of the Assumption stands on the site of earlier chapels in the centre of the town.
 Work on the cathedral, with its Romanesque architectural style and its facade modelled on that of Pisa, commenced in 1865.
 It was consecrated by Archbishop Thomas Croke on 21 June 1879.
 The architect was J.J.
 McCarthy while Barry McMullen was the main builder.
 Mr. J.C Ashlin was responsible for the enclosing walls, railing and much of the finished work.
 The cathedral's main features include a rose window, a free-standing baptistery and a magnificent altar.
 Particularly noteworthy is the tabernacle, the work of Giacomo della Porta, who was a pupil of Michelangelo.

 The cathedral was extensively renovated and the sanctuary sympathetically remodelled on the occasion of its centenary in 1979.

 Famine museum

 St. Mary's church, belonging to the Church of Ireland, is built on the site of another pre-reformation church in Thurles.
 This structure was built by the Normans in the 12th century to provide them with a separate and more exclusive place of worship.
 The building is currently occupied and has a famine museum as well as a war museum.
 The Famine Museum is now closed.